digitor/grunt-wigitor/README.md

 - pluginDir {string}: path to the `grunt-wigitor` plugin directory.
 Defaults to `node_modules/wigitor`.
 - host: {string}: If running on a server, put the url here.
 Defaults to an empty string.
 - pathToRoot {string}: path to the project root.
 Defaults to an empty string.
 Used to normalise EJS includes.
 Defaults to an empty string.
-- pathToWidgets {string}: path to the folder where you keep your widgets.
-The last folder must be called `widgets`.
-Defaults to `resources/widgets/`.
+- pathToApp {string}: path to the root folder where you keep your 'widgets' and other development assets.
+Defaults to `app/`.
 - gitHubMsg {string}: Github details to print on your readme.
 Make null or empty string to omit it. `modifyReadMes:false` will also stop this.
 - cleanDest {boolean}: Clean the `dest` folder before running.
 Defaults to `false`.
 Careful with this.
 - modifyReadMes {boolean}: make `true` to insert a bootstrap popover into your widget's `README.md`.
 Also inserts Github details if `gitHubMsg` set.